Inyourdreams12/MegaStore_Sales_Analysis/README.md

 </pre>
 <img width="1461" alt="image" src="https://github.com/Inyourdreams12/MegaStore_Sales_Analysis/assets/119731058/8510d7a9-0eb3-478f-b7cd-1bd952d88ff4">
 <br/>
-- Sales decreased from $479,000 to $459,000, indicating a slight decline of approximately -4.18%.
+* Sales decreased from $479,000 to $459,000, indicating a slight decline of approximately -4.18%.
 This period might have witnessed challenges or market fluctuations that impacted sales negatively.
 <br/>
-- Sales increased significantly from $459,000 to $600,000, showing a substantial growth of approximately 30.68%.
+* Sales increased significantly from $459,000 to $600,000, showing a substantial growth of approximately 30.68%.
 This substantial uptick suggests that strategic initiatives or changes in the market positively influenced sales during this period.
 <br/>
-- Sales continued to rise, reaching $722,000, reflecting a growth of approximately 20.33%.
+* Sales continued to rise, reaching $722,000, reflecting a growth of approximately 20.33%.
 This positive trend indicates that the strategies implemented in the previous year continued to have a favorable impact, leading to increased sales.

-# "The Full presentation in Report file"
+# <em>The Full presentation in Report file</em>